K56KShhu/employee-management-system/README.md

 ![employee_find](https://github.com/zkyyo/manage-system/blob/master/image/employee_find.png?raw=true)

-manage-system is a simple java web application developed by zkyyo. you used to manage the the employees, departments and evaluations. this project just use some basic grammar in java 7, so you can use it for a simple pratice.
+manage-system is a simple java web application developed by zkyyo. you used it to manage the the employees, departments and evaluations. this project just use some basic grammar in java 7, so you can use it for a simple pratice.